-On June 15, 2018 at hotel “Betsy’ Bridge Innovation and Development (BRIDGE) and International Organization People in Need (PIN) organized Georgian Farmers’ Congress within the framework of the EU funded programme “Civil Society Organizations Supporting Free Trade with European Union”.
+On June 21, 2019 at hotel “Hotels and Preference Hualing Tbilisi” Bridge Innovation and Development (BRIDGE) and International Organization People in Need (PIN) organized Georgian Farmers’ Congress within the framework of the EU funded programme “Civil Society Organizations Supporting Free Trade with European Union”.

 The farmers of agricultural cooperatives from the regions of Georgia attended the congress.
-The representatives of the Parliament of Georgia, Governmental and Non-Governmental sectors, International Organizations and Professional Associations were also among the guests of the congress.
+The representatives of the, Parliament, Governmental and Non-Governmental sectors, International Organizations and Professional Associations were also among the guests of the congress.

 Georgian Farmers’ Congress represents a unique platform, which fosters approximation of decision-making structures with farmers and ensures dialogue between stakeholders.

-Background: The project is part of the EU assistance aimed at strengthening capacities of CSOs located in Georgian rural regions, and supports the integration of Georgia into the EU markets.
+Background: The project is part of the EU assistance aimed at strengthening capacities of Civil Society Organizations located in Georgian rural regions, and supports the integration of Georgia into the EU market